NAndOr-Labs-Studio/PYNQtorch/README.md

 8. Compile vision and audio library (optional)

     The procedure is similar to torch compilation.
 Use `environments.sh` to help you.

+## Notebooks

+We provide some Jupyter notebooks to help you get started.
+You can find them in the `notebook/` folder.

+Note that you must need to create your own workspace to run the notebooks, including copy `backend/pytorch_zynq/` and hardware config files to the right place.
+It's not an open-box solution.

 ## About backend performance